How Often Should A Ladder Be Inspected

 Conclusion

 Beyondthe physical checks, fostering a culture of safe ladder use amplifies the benefits of regular inspections.
-And begin each shift with a brief safety talk that reminds workers to verify the ladder’s stability before climbing, to maintain three points of contact, and to avoid overreaching.
+Also, begin each shift with a brief safety talk that reminds workers to verify the ladder’s stability before climbing, to maintain three points of contact, and to avoid overreaching.
 Encourage employees to report any anomalies immediately, even if they seem minor, so that issues can be logged and addressed before they escalate.

 Proper storage also plays a critical role in preserving ladder integrity.
-So store ladders horizontally on racks or vertically with secure supports to prevent warping or accidental impacts.
+Store ladders horizontally on racks or vertically with secure supports to prevent warping or accidental impacts.
 Keep them away from direct sunlight, corrosive chemicals, and extreme temperatures, which can degrade materials over time.
 If a ladder must be stored outdoors, use a weather‑proof cover and elevate it off the ground to avoid moisture absorption.

 Consider the work environment when selecting a ladder.
 For electrical tasks, choose non‑conductive fiberglass models; for uneven terrain, opt for ladders with adjustable leg levelers or wide‑base stabilizers.
 When using accessories such as ladder jacks, platforms, or tool trays, confirm that they are compatible with the ladder’s load rating and that they are installed according to the manufacturer’s instructions.